Transmissibility (vibration)

 $T>1$ means amplification and maximum amplification occurs when forcing frequency ($f_f$) and natural frequency ($f_n$) of the system coincide.

 There is no unit designation for transmissibility, although it may sometimes be referred to as the Q factor.

-The transmissibility is used in calculation of passive hon efficiency.
+The transmissibility is used in calculation of passive heave compensation efficiency.

 The lesser the transmissibility the better is the damping or the isolation system.